-Serbia mining: Kolubara mine company coal quality investment project, Successful tender for spreader, bids for homogenization being gathered8.
-April 2015. / Mining
+Serbia mining: Kolubara mine company coal quality investment project, Successful tender for spreader, bids for homogenization being gathered, Mining

 Within the project “Environmental Protection and Improvement in Kolubara Mining Basin“, worth 182 million eur in total, for the part financed by the German Development Bank (KfW), tenders for coal quality management equipment (packages C1 to C3) have been announced, whereas for the spreader 12000 m3/h (package B), the company Sandvik has been chosen as the best bidder after the complete procedure was finished.

 When it comes to the package B, at the end of November 2014, the contract was signed with Sandvik, which has submitted the most favourable Bid for the manufacture of spreader.
 Sandvik’s Bid is by one million euros lower than the budget envisaged by the KfW bank for this part of the project.
 The price of the spreader quoted by Sandvik is around 18.5 million euros, whereas the envisaged budget amounted to 19.6 million euros.
 Considering that a favourable price has been achieved in fierce competition, the tender can be judged as very successful – Dr. Darko Daničić, manager for the part of the project financed by the KfW bank.

 The spreader that will be delivered within the package B, with the capacity of 12.000 cubic meters, will be the biggest spreader in Kolubara.
 At this moment, the biggest spreader has the capacity of 8.500 cubic meters.